jagerman/loki-multi-sn/README.md

 ## Faster syncing

-Once you have one service node synced, you can start up another one much faster by stopping it and copying its lmdb file to the new one.
+Once you have one service node synced, you can start up another one much faster by stopping it and copying its database files to the new one.
 Let's say I have service node 42 all synced and up and running, and I want to create server node 77.

 1. Set up service node 77 and let it run for 15 seconds, which should be long enough for it to